Madagascar 3: Europe's Most Wanted: Comic book

 A comic book based on the film and titled Madagascar Digest Prequel: Long Live the King! was released on June 12, 2012, by Ape Entertainment.

 Future

 Spin-off

 A spin-off film titled Penguins of Madagascar, depicting the adventures of penguin characters following the events of Madagascar 3, was released on November 26, 2014.

-Possible sequel
+Sequel

 In June 2014, it was announced that Madagascar 4 would be released on May 18, 2018.
 However, in January 2015, the film was removed from the release schedule following a corporate restructuring of DreamWorks Animation and the corporate shutdown of Pacific Data Images.
 In April 2017, Tom McGrath stated "There are things in the works, nothing is announced yet, but I think they'll show their faces once more."
+In January 2026, McGrath stated that DreamWorks still wanted to make a fourth Madagascar film as long as they could find a good story to tell for one.